from £3.16 per month in December 2023^

 Having diabetes may affect the cost of your Travel Insurance.
 This is because diabetes increases your risk of needing emergency medical treatment while you’re away.
 Diabetes may also affect which providers will offer you cover.
 As a specialist provider, AllClear offers Holiday insurance for diabetics at an affordable price.

+Diabetic holiday insurance is the only way to protect yourself properly and your holiday.
 The GHIC scheme is available when travelling to some countries in Europe to help with specific medical emergencies.
 However, it should not be relied upon as it doesn’t cover all eventualities.
 Both the UK government and Diabetes UK recommend you buy Travel Insurance.